laurentius0/ImageClassificationProject/README.md

 |path_in| the location of the entire dataset |fullset/|
 |path_out| the location of the samples taken from the entire dataset |testset/|
 |action | action to apply to the images, move or copy to their new location | "copy" or "move"|

+## Corrupt images check
+In train, test and classify, the cleaningtool of removing corrupt images outputs a separate csv file that contains a list of all broken images.
+If this file already exists when executing the function, it will add to that list.
+It will not check for duplicates in that list.